Martha Plimpton

 Martha Plimpton (born November 16, 1970) is an American actress.
 She started her career as a teen actress in film before transitioning to adult roles on stage and screen.
 She has received several awards including a Primetime Emmy Award as well as nominations for three Tony Awards.
-Her feature-film debut was a supporting role in the political thriller Rollover (1981), and rose to prominence in the adventure film The Goonies (1985).
+Her feature-film debut was a supporting role in the political thriller Rollover (1981), and she rose to prominence in the adventure film The Goonies (1985).
 She later took roles in The Mosquito Coast (1986), Shy People (1987), Running on Empty (1988), Parenthood (1989), Samantha (1991), Beautiful Girls (1996), Small Town Murder Songs (2011), Frozen 2 (2019), and Mass (2021).
 She is a member of the Carradine family.

 On television, she took a recurring guest role on the legal drama The Good Wife (2009–2013) for which she received a Primetime Emmy Award.
 She was further Emmy-nominated for her leading role as Virginia Chance in the Fox sitcom Raising Hope (2010–2014), and guest spot as a drug addict in the NBC police drama Law & Order: Special Victims Unit (2002).
 She starred in the ABC sitcom The Real O'Neals (2016–2017).

 On stage, Plimpton made her Broadway debut in the play Sixteen Wounded (2004).
 She was nominated for three consecutive Tony Awards for her performances in Tom Stoppard's The Coast of Utopia (2006–2007), Caryl Churchill's Top Girls (2007–2008), and the musical Pal Joey (2008–2009).
 She also appeared on Broadway in Shining City (2006–2007), Cymbeline (2007), and A Delicate Balance (2014).

 Early life

 Plimpton was born in New York City.
 She is the daughter of actors Keith Carradine and Shelley Plimpton.
 Her parents met while performing in the original Broadway run of Hair.
 Her paternal grandfather was actor John Carradine.
 Plimpton is an eighth cousin twice removed of writer and editor George Plimpton.
 They share the common ancestor, Captain John Plimpton (1620–1678), who was George Plimpton's seventh great-grandparent and Martha Plimpton's ninth great-grandparent.
 She is also related to cartoonist Bill Plympton, despite the different spelling.
 She attended the Professional Children's School in Manhattan.
-Plimpton's first stage appearance was when her mother brought her on stage in costume for the curtain call of the short-lived Broadway play The Leaf People then another play in The Ass and the Heart.
+Plimpton's first stage appearance was when her mother brought her on stage in costume for the curtain call of the short-lived Broadway play The Leaf People and then another play The Ass and the Heart.